 This reliability, combined with the ease of setup, makes ACH ideal for busy clients managing IT budgets, approvals, and accounting processes.

-For Oklahoma MSPs operating under ambiguous surcharge laws, ACH offers a clean alternative.
+For Oklahoma MSPs operating under new surcharge laws, ACH offers a clean alternative.
 With tools like FlexPoint, you can route clients to ACH with minimal payment friction, reduce payment costs dramatically, and keep your billing practices compliant, predictable, and client-friendly.

 ACH offers the best of all worlds: digital, efficient, inexpensive, and now fast (with same-day processing).